rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

 The [Plyer examples](https://github.com/kivy/plyer/tree/master/examples) are the documentation

 On Android some Plyer features are not available on all apis.
-If you plan to use Plyer first try a small test case with your target api version.
-If it woks, check all the features you need are available, as Plyer has a platform lowest common denominator design.
+If you plan to use Plyer, first try a small test case with your target api version.
+If it does what you expect, check that all the features you need are available; as Plyer has a platform lowest common denominator design.

 ## Pyjnius

 [Pyjnus](https://github.com/kivy/pyjnius/tree/master/docs/source) allows import of Java code into Python code.
 It is an interface to the Java api and the Android api.
 The Android api is only available on Android devices, Android api calls must be debugged on Android.
-For example:

 ```python
 from jnius import autoclass